lightdash/lightdash/.github/CONTRIBUTING.md

 <!-- #default-branch-switch -->

-3. Synchronize your local `master` branch with the upstream one:
+3. Synchronize your local `main` branch with the upstream one:

 ```sh
 git checkout main